 The Merkur 37C Slant Bar is a serious bit of kit designed for the more experienced DE shaver for an extremely close shave.
 Another aggressive razor is the Merkur 39C Slant Bar, which is the long handled version of the 37C.
 The slanted head exposes more of the blade at one end and is very similar to the cutting angle of a straight (cut-throat) razor.
 It is also highly regarded as one of the best DE razors for sensitive skin sufferers because of the way it shaves.

 Open comb razors like the Merkur 25C and Muhle R41 tend to be more aggressive and can give an easier shave for those who suffer from tough beards.
-The teeth help to guide and position the beard hair so that the blade can cut them more effectively without clogging like razor.
+The teeth help to guide and position the beard hair so that the blade can cut them more effectively without clogging the razor.

 You could also try an adjustable safety razor, such as the Merkur Futur or Merkur Progress, on the highest blade exposure settings.